-Applicants shall possess a high school diploma or, if over the age of 18 years, shall submit to an educational equivalency examination as prescribed by the Dean of Student and Community Services.
+Applicants shall possess a high school diploma or, if over the age of 18 years, shall submit to an educational equivalency examination as prescribed by the Director of Admissions.

-Exceptions to the above, in keeping with the "Open Door Policy" of Montcalm Community College, may be made at the discretion of the Dean of Student and Community Services.
+Exceptions to the above, in keeping with the "Open Door Policy" of Montcalm Community College, may be made at the discretion of the Director of Admissions and/or the Admissions Committee.